 The Best Path For Your Association

-Next, please consider this: Do you really need these additional contacts in MailChimp?
+Next, consider this: Do you need these additional contacts in MailChimp?
 Is this just a list of everyone that's ever had contact with the association since 1999 where the validity of the email addresses is questionable?
-Is this an Excel file that you can just save and reference if it's ever needed?
+Is this an Excel file that you can save and reference if it's ever needed?
 Or is this truly a list of people who you know you will be sending email communications to?